fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### 2.1.4 tpm2-tss-engine-1.1.0

-This library provides the OpenSSL engine, which performs the OpenSSL cryptography operation using the keys inside the TPM.
+This library provides the OpenSSL* engine, which performs the OpenSSL* cryptography operation using the keys inside the TPM*.
 It uses release version 1.1.0 of the library.

 ##### Source Code